IATI/IATI-Standard-Website/README.md

 The current scope of the project (to April 2018) focuses on the 'About IATI' and 'Publisher guidance' sections.

-## Pre-requite packages
+## Pre-requites

 - Python3
-- PostgreSQL
+- SQLite or PostgreSQL

 ## Dev setup